Practice Routines for AC Beginners

 Important factors include: stalking every shot along the line, playing a consistent full stroke, and keeping your head down.

-Know your own ratios: If you know how far your ball travels in relation to the croqueted ball, you will know when you need a drive, a stop-shot or a half-roll.
+Know your own ratios.
+If you know how far your ball travels in relation to the croqueted ball, you will know when you need a drive, a stop-shot or a half-roll.
 Don't guess but know it.
-Take three markers out onto the court and play from one marker to the other two until you can consistently get each ball within a foot or two of the target markers, then move the targets.
+Take three markers out onto the lawn and play from one marker to the other two until you can consistently get each ball within a foot or two of the target markers, then move the targets.

 Do this for small shots (useful for hoop approaches), and bigger ones (useful for sending a ball to your next hoop whilst going to another ball).